 Dear Christian Agony Aunt.

 I’m wondering if you can be of some help.
 We are young Christians.
 We’ve made friends with couples in our church and quite by chance found out they are nudists.
 They have asked us to go to the nudist camp with them.
-I want to try it but my husband is against it.
+I want to be a nudist, but my husband is against it.
 Surely it’s natural to be naked?
 But my hubby says it’s wrong for Christians to see each other undressed.
 Our friends keep trying to prove they are right and my husband wrong.
 They have asked us not to tell anyone else in the church they are nudist because the church will probably reject them.
 They’re nice couples with kids and say there’s nothing in the Bible against nakedness and seem respectable people who are faithful to their spouses and say they are not hurting anyone.

 I’d like to know if there is anything in the bible that says nudism is wrong because they are adamant that there isn’t.